A link condition for simplicial complexes, and CUB spaces: Statements of the link conditions

 \mk

 By symmetry, we also know that any $a,b \in L$ with $\rk(a)=\rk(b)$, have a join in $L \cup \{1\}$.

 \mk

 Now fix any $c,d \in L$, we will prove that $c,d$ have a meet in $L \cup \{0\}$.
 As before, it is sufficient to prove that no bowtie in $L$ contain $c,d$ as upper elements.
-By contradiction, assume that there exists a bowtie $a,b < c,d$.
+For a contradiction, assume that there exists a bowtie $a,b < c,d$.

 If $\rk(a)=\rk(b)$, then since $a,b$ have a join this contradicts that $a,b<c,d$ is a bowtie.

 So we know that $\rk(a) \neq \rk(b)$, say $\rk(a) < \rk(b)$.
 Pick $b' \in L$ such that $b' < b$ and $\rk(b')=\rk(a)$.
 Now let $x$ denote the join of $a,b'$: it is such that $a,b' \leq x \leq c,d$.
 Since $a,b<c,d$ is a bowtie, we deduce that $a=x$.
 So $a \leq b$, which contradicts that $a,b<c,d$ is a bowtie.